 This program introduces some of the most important events in Japanese history, from Jomon prehistory up to Japan's emergence in 1869 as a modernizing nation on the world stage, before extending into the Meiji period and the seeds of Japan's defeat in World War II.

-Students spend their first nine days at Akita International University, where they join lectures with AIU students, participate in coursework specific to this program, and take part in four excursions to historical sites around the prefecture.
+Students spend their first nine days at Akita International University, where they join lectures with AIU students, participate in coursework specific to this program, and take part in four excursions to six historical sites around the prefecture.

 During the traveling portion of the program, students take part in on-site discussions and exercise based on the particular historical significance of the various sites.
 The program instructor supplies the background to a specific event and students take on the roles of key players, deciding how they could respond to their situation.